 Classification and Regression Trees are ML prediction models for classification.
 They use sets of data which include i) predictor variables and ii) the class variable of each instance.
 The difference between Classification Trees and Regression Trees is that the former analyze a finite number of dependent unordered variables, while in the latter the values have to be continuous or ordered.
 In this thesis the focus is on Classification Trees.
 The Tree construction begins with a parent node including the training data based on which the Tree will be built.
 The data space is divided recursively into child nodes, with each split fitting a prediction model.
 The result is a procedure that can be represented as a decision tree and aims to generate child nodes that have the minimum mixing of classes (Fig.1).
 The nodes which do not split anymore are named leaf nodes and classify the data, while the ones that split are called decision nodes.
-The training data do not usually include the whole data set, because part of it is used as testing data set in order to evaluate the goodness of fit of the Tree.
+The training data set in order to evaluate the goodness of fit of the Tree.
 (Loh, 2011)

 Classification trees have various advantages.
 First of all they are white-box algorithms, which means that all the steps of the splitting procedure are revealed.
-Consequently they do not only produce classifiers allow but also insight understanding of the predictive structure.
+Consequently they do not only produce classifiers allow but also insight and understanding of the predictive structure.
 Moreover, their representation as a decision tree is applicable to any number of mixedvariables.
 As for their type comprehensibility, their graphical form is conceptually clear (Breiman, Friedman, Stone, & Olshen, 1984).